Kirangu254/CIS_678-Project_04-Agentic_AI/README.md

 2. Integrate it with your OpenAi API Keys
 3. Install the required modules
 4. Add the path to your resume
-5. Then run the code.
+5. Then run the code using your IDE (ensure you are connected to the internet).

 This will generate 5 top careers that align with your resume, the missing skills (if any), and recommend courses to take to bridge the skills gap